openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 - **Attack Specialization (tier equal to NPC level, max 9):** With one attack type, gain advantage 1 per tier.
 This bonus does not apply to bane attacks or boon invocations.

 - **Bane Focus:** Pick a bane you can invoke.
-Whenever a damaging attack exceeds the target's defense by 5 or more, you may automatically inflict that bane.
-When making a bane attack to inflict your chosen bane, you gain advantage 2 on the bane attack roll
+Whenever a damaging attack deals 5 damage or more, you may automatically inflict that bane.
+When making a bane attack to inflict your chosen bane, you gain advantage 2 on the bane attack roll.

 - **Superior Bane Focus (available only to GMs):** Pick a bane you can invoke.
-Whenever a damaging attack exceeds the target's defense by 1 or more, you may automatically inflict that bane.
-When making a bane attack to inflict the  chosen bane, you gain advantage 3 on the bane attack roll
+Whenever a damaging attack deals any damage, you may automatically inflict that bane.
+When making a bane attack to inflict the  chosen bane, you gain advantage 3 on the bane attack roll.

 - **Bane Resistance (tier 1 - 2, your choice, available only to GMs):** Choose a bane and gain the following benefits: